isovalent/cilium-grafana-observability-demo/README.md

    --values helm/prometheus-values.yaml
 ```

-Now you should be able to visit Grafana in your browser at http://grafana.127-0-0-1.sslip.io with the username `admin`, password `admin`.
+Now you should be able to visit Grafana in your browser at http://grafana.127-0-0-1.sslip.io with the username `admin`, password `password`.

 ### jobs-app install